Annuals and Perennials:

 Trees and Shrubs:

 Regular, deep watering of trees and shrubs in the heat of the summer can mean the difference between “thriving and surviving”.
 While lawns require an inch of water to saturate the root system, tree roots benefit from at least two inches of water in order to get the water to where the roots grow.
-You might need to provide this amount in two separate waterings about an hour apart in order to avoid runoff.
+Tree roots will grow 1-1 ½ times the height of the tree OUT from the trunk-water at least the area out to the drip line in order to keep trees healthy.
+A stressed tree is more susceptible to insects and disease than a healthy tree.